 Chronic hepatitis is inflammation of the liver that lasts at least 6 months.

 Chronic hepatitis, although much less common than acute hepatitis, can persist for years, even decades.
 In many people, it is quite mild and does not cause significant liver damage.
-However, in some people, continued inflammation slowly damages the liver, eventually resulting in cirrhosis (severe scarring of the liver), liver failure, and sometimes liver cancer.
+However, in some people, continued inflammation slowly damages the liver, eventually resulting in cirrhosis (severe scarring of the liver—see Cirrhosis of the Liver), liver failure (see Liver Failure), and sometimes liver cancer (see Primary Liver Cancers).